 In 1962 I was a disillusioned graduate student in physics at Stanford University, taking a break school after two years, hoping to find myself.
 I was seeing a shrink and generally depressed.
 A Jewish scholar and friend, Paula Fern, then translating Russian for Carl Sagan, suggested we visit a Baptist Church in nearby Los Altos.
 I believed at the time that I would find my identity and purpose in science, and that religion was for the uninformed and the disillusioned.

 But Paula pointed out that I ought to know the Bible if only to argue more effectively with my Christian friends.
 A Baptist Bible-teaching church seemed a better choice than the Stanford chapel or the local “liberal Christian” churches in the area.
 I did want to know what the Bible actually says.

 Paula and I were fascinated by the First Baptist Church of Los Altos and the straightforward verse by verse sermons of Dr. Ralph Kraft, right out of the Bible.
 The old hymns reminded me of my Baptist grandmother in Idaho, and the people were accepting and friendly.
-Before too long Verle and Marjorie Thomas had us over the breakfast where we could ask questions about what they believed and why.
+Before too long Verle and Marjorie Thomson had us over the breakfast where we could ask questions about what they believed and why.

 I remember how stung and uncomfortable I was when Verle answered a question I had by reading me Romans Chapter One.

 Long story short, after a few months I was bothered enough by a good number of issues at this church to make an appointment with Dr. Kraft.
 It was there in his office that I came to discover that Jesus Christ makes Himself personally known to anyone who will meet Him on His terms.
 (The whole story is available for anyone interested.)
 Yes, I know what it means to be “born again.”